Viber: Rakuten acquires Viber (2014)

 On 13 February 2014, Rakuten announced they had acquired Viber Media for $900 million.
 The sale of Viber earned the Shabtai family (Benny, his brother Gilad, and Gilad's son Ofer) some $500 million from their 55.2% stake in the company.
 At that sale price, the founders each realized over 30 times return on their investments.

 Djamel Agaoua became Viber Media CEO in February 2017, replacing co-founder Marco who left in 2015.

 In July 2017 the corporate name of Viber Media was changed to Rakuten Viber and a new wordmark logo was introduced.
 Its legal name remains Viber Media, S.à r.l. based in Luxembourg.

 Post-acquisition

 In 2017, Rakuten Viber and the World Wildlife Fund engaged in a commercial transaction aimed at raising awareness and protecting wildlife.

-After first using RV to spread its message in June 2020, the International Federation of the Red Cross launched an official chatbot and Community on the messaging app to combat the spread of false information, which they termed an infodemic, about COVID-19.
+After first using RV to spread its message in June 2020, the International Federation of the Red Cross launched an official chatbot and community on the messaging app to combat the spread of false information, which they termed an infodemic, about COVID-19.
 The chatbot is still active as of June 2022, with over 1.4 million subscribers.

 In 2020, Rakuten Viber and the World Health Organization (the WHO) engaged in a commercial transaction for a chatbot to inform users of issues such as women's health. and an anti-smoking campaign.

-In the wake of the July–August 2020 Belarusian election protests and ensuing crackdown, the company closed its office in Minsk.
+In the wake of the July–August 2020 Belarusian election protests, to avoid sanctions and harassment from monopolies the company closed its office in Minsk.

+In 2022, Ofir Eyal became Viber CEO, replacing Djamel Agaoua.
+Eyal is a Viber veteran; he worked as Vice President of Product in 2014 before his promotion to Chief Operating Officer in 2019.

+In July 2022, Rakuten Viber partnered with Rapyd to launch instant cross-border P2P payments.
+The company launched payments on the Viber app first in Greece and Germany, and then in other countries.

+In August, Mineski teamed up with Viber to develop a social minigame platform that can play off Viber’s application.

+In May 2022, Rakuten Viber launched the premium chat service Viber Plus that offers exclusive features, including sticker market privileges, ad-free use, priority Viber support, exclusive badge, unique Viber icon, large file sharing, and more.